 In addition to the Company, Dunedin manages four limited partnership funds and a European fund of funds.
-The Company has committed £60m (20%) to Dunedin's most recent £306m fund, Dunedin Buyout Fund III LP in 2012.
+The Company committed £60m to Dunedin's most recent £306m fund, Dunedin Buyout Fund III LP in 2012, representing a 20% interest.

-Dunedin provides equity finance for management buyouts and management buyins with a transaction size of $\mathfrak{L}20m - \mathfrak{L}100m$.
+Dunedin provides equity finance for management buyouts and management buyins with a transaction size of £20m - £100m.
 It is an independent private equity house, owned by the partners, operating throughout the UK from offices in Edinburgh and London.
-It has an investment team comprising sixteen investment professionals.
-Seven of the Partners have worked together for more than ten years, giving it an unrivalled depth of experience in the UK lower mid-market buyout market.
+It has an investment team comprising twelve investment professionals.
+Six of the partners have worked together for more than sixteen years, giving it an unrivalled depth of experience in the UK lower mid-market buyout market.

 Dunedin focuses on a number of sectors, using its depth of knowledge to understand the market drivers and to build relationships with management teams, key industry participants and influencers.
-The firm has particular expertise in the industrial, business services and financial services sectors, completing 30 portfolio follow-on acquisitions since 2011 in order to drive the growth and internationalisation of its investee businesses.
+The firm has particular expertise in the industrial, business services and financial services sectors, completing 55 portfolio follow-on acquisitions since 2011 to drive the growth and internationalisation of its investee businesses.